MudroadWhite/New-Principia/notes/tactics.md

 ## 2. What does it mean to use(deduce on) a theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses.
 In Principia starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,
-- Whether the parameters of `thm` is a `forall` proposition *matters*.
+- Whether the parameter of `thm` is a `forall` proposition *matters*.
 If no context is provided, theorems can only accept elementary propositions as parameters.
 - `thm` cannot be applied to parameters more than the ones at lhs.
+These are for substitutions.
-- Parameters at the rhs of the `thm` are supposed to be passed in via *modus ponens* rule.
+- "Parameters" at the rhs of the `thm` are for the actual deduction, and can be only performed via *modus ponens*.

 ## 3. How to use a `->` proposition(rewrite)
 A `->` proposition means that we can derive a conclusion from its premise.
-Immediately from above, below are almost the only allowed form on `->` propositions:
+Immediately from above, below are almost the only allowed rules on `->` propositions:
 - `MP p1 p2`, using the `MP` tactic, is allowed, where `p1` and `p2` are both propositions posed in the hypotheses.
 - `Syll p1 p2 Sy` for deriving a new "composed" proposition `Sy`, by using `Syll` tactic, is allowed.
 This is a tactic similar to `MP` and its exact meaning is given in chapter 2.